sofiabarragan/website/content/project/bayes_cap/index.md

 # Transportation and Structural Inequity

 Transportation access is a pervasive structural issue.
 However, previous research on transportation access has demonstrated that many of these gaps in access also deepen the chasms of racial and class-based inequity.
-In this NYC analysis, it seemed that black communities were most at risk for being in transportation deserts (CITE).
-Further, in our own data we previously observed that predominantly Black and Latinx neighborhoods in the Bronx faced some of the highest rates of eviction.
+In this analysis, it seemed that low-income and racialized— typically Black and Latinx— communities were most likely to confront [transportation inequities](https://nyc.streetsblog.org/2021/06/18/report-racial-and-economic-inequities-in-transit-affect-accessibility-to-jobs-healthcare/).
+Additionally, we have observed that predominantly Black and Latinx neighborhoods in the Bronx faced some of the highest rates of eviction, likely indicating that these inequities may overlap.

 This next section aims to connect transportation access to housing-inequities that we know also have racial and class dimensions.
 In particular, we wanted to assess transportation access’s relationship with immigrant community size, rental prices, and eviction counts by neighborhood.
 We felt that this was an appropriate direction because as you can see from the plots below: